Distance Learning - Faculty Resources

 Distance Learning (DL) is the official designation for online classes.
-Many professors now use online resources, but a course is only designated as a DL course when actual seat time on campus is replaced by online requirements.
-When class time is only partly replaced, it is a "hybrid" course.
-When 100% of class time is online, the course is designated as an "online" class.
+Many professors use some online resources, but a course is only "DL" when actual seat time on campus is replaced with online requirements.
+When on-campus seat time is only partly replaced with online activities, it is a "hybrid" course.
+When class time is 100% online, the course is designated as an "online" class.

 Get certified through SPOT to teach Distance Learning courses at Mt.
-SAC: Skills and Pedagogy for Online Teaching (SPOT)
+SAC

 Check the POD calendar for all scheduled workshops with Moodlerooms or SPOT.